Cymdeithas Treftadaeth Eglwyswrw a'r Fro

 The Heritage Society meeting was held at Yr Hen Ysgol on Monday March 11th.

-Before our Chairman introduced the speaker, she asked for a minute’s silence to remember John Evans, Castle Lodge, a supportive member of our Society for many years.
+Before our chairman introduced the speaker, she asked for a minute’s silence to remember John Evans, Castle Lodge, a supportive member of our Society for many years.

 Our speaker was Gerwyn Morgan who recently published his latest and revised edition of his book “Faded Glory, The Tivy Side Squires and their Mansion”.